bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-When using an item, we check whether the item is consumable or equippable and return the relevant action.
+When using an item, we check whether it is consumable or equippable and return the relevant action.
 Run the game
-and if you pull up your inventory you should see that you start with a dagger and some leather armor.
+and when you pull up your inventory, you should see that you start with a dagger and some leather armor.
 If you play for a
 while and delve deeper you should start to see swords and chain mail as well.

 If you made it all the way to the end of this series, then congratulations and *THANK YOU* so much for reading!
 This